orcagurl17/linked-blog-starter-md/misc. notes/spinel modelling notes.md

  to reset pan/rotate view: alt+middle click.

   checklist:
-  - Finish blocking out the rest of the body with cube w/ sub
+  - [ ] Finish blocking out the rest of the body with cube w/ subdivision modifier and using mirror modifier as needed (ADD modifiers in object mode!)
+  - [ ] Join all shapes together into one obje